aamirraja393/Machine-learning-to-detect-fraudlent-transactions/README.md

 - **K-Means Clustering**

 GridSearchCV is then applied as the method for determining the optimal hyperparameter split for my XGBoost and Random forest models, as they perform the best at fraudlent transaction detection.

+The final results suggest that XGBoost was the best model out of the models tested, but hyperparameter optimisation could have been further optimised to enhance resutls further, but due to hardware constraints we were unable to for the purposes of this research.